woohoolabs/yin/README.md

 }
 ```

 Documents may also have a meta section which can contain any non-standard information.
-The example above adds a
-[profile](http://jsonapi.org/extensions/#profiles) and some information about pagination to the document.
+The example above adds information about pagination to the document.

 Note that the `domainObject` property is a variable of any type (in this case it is a hypothetical collection),
 and this is the main "subject" of the document.